 Hasbro also released a social app version of the game in 2011.
 A computer game based on the series was released in 1999 by Hasbro Interactive.

 Playing Guess Who

-Unlike regular board games, Guess Who does not require players to use dice or tokens, but simply using deductive reasoning skills in order to win.
+Unlike regular board games, Guess Who does not require players to use dice or tokens, but simply use deductive reasoning skills in order to win.

 Guess Who And Kids

-A few years ago, a 6 year old little girl from the UK wrote to Hasbro regarding the gender issue.
-She was worried that there were fewer girls to the 19 boys in the game.
-Interestingly enough, Hasbro responded with a marketing letter aimed at sounding neutral yet avoiding the real issue at all.
+A few years ago, a 6-year-old little girl from the UK wrote to Hasbro regarding the gender issue.
+She was worried that there were fewer girls than 19 boys in the game.
+Interestingly enough, Hasbro responded with a marketing letter aimed at sounding neutral yet avoiding the real issue entirely.

 Some users have also designed a petition to tell Hasbro that this game should be updated with an equal number of girls and boys as well as clear gender lines.

 The six years old girl was playing the game Guess Who and could not determine if Jess was a boy or girl leading to the discovery something was a little off.

 The game is very popular among kids encouraging them to guess which character their opponents have chosen based on their facial characteristics.
 It features 19 boys and 5 girls which does not seem fair for girls.
 But if a boy draws a female player, they will also be at a disadvantage.